 The Long Library is also known as the family library, it is situated in the family wing and as such is a much used and homely room.

-Wide woven cotton and wool damask in russet and champagne, the fabric includes an interesting trellis contruction in the ground.
-The fabric was develop to match exciting curtains that had degraded.
+Wide woven cotton and wool damask in russet and champagne, the fabric includes an interesting trellis construction in the ground.
+The fabric was develop to match existing curtains that had degraded.

 Project Ref: 2865